katCloi/sustainable-media/README.md

 ## Connecting the Database

 Open your browser and type "localhost:8080/phpmyadmin/" into the search bar.
-This should lead to the phpMyAdmin website.
-This allows you to create a database.
+This should lead to the phpMyAdmin website which allows you to create a database.

 <img width="1438" alt="Screen Shot 2020-05-03 at 6 50 15 PM" src="https://user-images.githubusercontent.com/47569514/80927916-f4ba7200-8d6e-11ea-822a-309fb34c1d20.png">